 Nothing can prepare Schofield’s team for what they find there.

 You could say they’ve just entered hell.
 But that would be wrong.

 This is much, much worse.

 Action-packed.
-Although I am a huge fan of Reilly’s work, I wasn’t expecting that much from this little novella – I honestly didn’t think the Scarecrow story (normally chunky, around 500 pages) would translate well into novella format — I was wrong.
+Although I am a huge fan of Matthew Reilly’s work, I wasn’t expecting that much from Hell Island.
+I honestly didn’t think the Scarecrow story (normally chunky, around 500 pages) would translate well into novella format — I was wrong.